SCALES training school: Turbulence and Vortex Dynamics

 Registration Information

-Registration is free of charge thanks to support from COST Action SCALES Registrations will be accepted on a rolling basis until capacities allow.
+Registration is free of charge thanks to the support of the COST Action SCALES.
+Registrations will be accepted on a rolling basis until capacity is reached.

 Invited Lecturers